I get it:

 How Many Days Should You Spend at Disney?

-Disney World has 4 huge parks, so you could easily spend an entire week exploring every one, especially considering the length of the lines you'll likely have to wait in.
+Disney World has four theme parks, so you could easily spend an entire week exploring every one, especially considering the length of the lines you'll likely have to wait in.

 Now, buying 7 day tickets is EXPENSIVE.
 And, you may not have an entire week to devote to the parks.
 More than that, spending every day at the parks can be EXHAUSTING.